domvwt/msc-thesis/thesis/thesis-processed.md

   : Model performance on the test set. {#tbl:results}

+We note that the CatBoost model's performance is little better than an unskilled classifier in terms of its AUC-PR score, suggesting that it is of little value for fraud detection in this scenario.
+In answer to our first research question (Q1), we conclude that the GNN models are superior to the CatBoost model for the anomalous node classification task.
+Further, the increase in performance on this task more than justifies the additional cost in terms of complexity and computational resource required to train the GNN models.
+To answer our second research question (Q2), our best performing kGNN model achieves an uplift of 53.7% in AUC-ROC score over the CatBoost model, and an uplift of 769.2% in AUC-PR score over the CatBoost model.

 The stand out performance of the kGNN model may be explained by its capacity to learn and combine higher order features of the graph.
 A potential avenue for further study would be to investigate what features